DevendraVasantKatuke/interview/3 React/remix.md

 }
 ```

-To simplify this solution, we recommend the using the [`ClientOnly` component][client-only-component] in the [`remix-utils`][remix-utils] community package.
-An example of its usage can be found in the [`examples` repository][examples-repository].
+To simplify this solution, we recommend the using the [ component][client-only-component] in the  community package.
+An example of its usage can be found in the [ repository][examples-repository].

 ### `React.lazy` and `React.Suspense`

-If you are lazy-loading components with [`React.lazy`][react-lazy] and [`React.Suspense`][react-suspense], you may run into issues depending on the version of React you are using.
+If you are lazy-loading components with  and , you may run into issues depending on the version of React you are using.
 Until React 18, this would not work on the server as `React.Suspense` was originally implemented as a browser-only feature.

 If you are using React 17, you have a few options: